oskardudycz/EventSourcing.NetCore/Workshops/IntroductionToEventSourcing/README.md

 # Introduction to Event Sourcing Workshop

 Event Sourcing is perceived as a complex pattern.
-Some believe that it's like a Nessie, everyone heard about it, but rare has seen it.
+Some believe that it's like Nessie, everyone's heard about it, but rarely seen it.
 In fact, Event Sourcing is a pretty practical and straightforward concept.
 It helps build predictable applications closer to business.
 Nowadays, storage is cheap, and information is priceless.
 In Event Sourcing, no data is lost.

 The workshop aims to build the knowledge of the general concept and its related patterns for the participants.
 The acquired knowledge will allow for the conscious design of architectural solutions and the analysis of associated risks.